broadinstitute/SRA-submission/README.md

 <b>BioSample</b>: Multiple BioSamples can be part of one BioProject.
 Usually, every replicate in the screening data is entered as one BioSample.
 A single BioSample can have multiple fastq files associated with it.
 For example, if a sample has been sequenced using the Illumina NextSeq platform, this sample will have 4 lanes of sequencing associated with it, i.e. 4 fastq files.
 All 4 fastq files can be uploaded as part of one BioSample.

 To submit screening data to SRA, first create an account with NCBI if you do not already have one.
-Then, create a new “BioProject” here for your submission.
+Then, create a new “BioProject” <a href="https://submit.ncbi.nlm.nih.gov/subs/bioproject/" target=blank>here</a> for your submission.
 The steps to do this are as follows:
 <ol>
   <li>Click on the “New Submission” button and fill in all the required submitter information. </li>
   <li>To submit sequencing data for a standard CRISPR screen sequenced by GPP, the “Project data type” should be  “Raw sequence reads”.
 The sample scope should then be selected appropriately from the drop-down menu. </li>